- Associate Professor, Second Language Studies

 Second language phonology and processing; acquisition of phonology; accent; speech perception; word recognition.

-Isabelle Darcy is Assistant Professor of Second Language Phonology and Processing with the Indiana University Department of Second Language Studies.
-After completing a Franco-German Master's Degree in German and Romance Linguistics and Literature, she obtained a Ph.D. in Linguistics and Cognitive Science from the Ecole des Hautes Etudes en Sciences Sociales in Paris (France) and from the Johannes Gutenberg University in Mainz (Germany), for which she was awarded an Outstanding Dissertation Award from the University of Mainz.
-She has worked as a postdoctoral research and teaching associate at the Universities of Potsdam and Tuebingen (Germany).
+Isabelle Darcy is associate professor of Second Language Psycholinguistics in the Department of Second Language Studies.
+After completing a Franco-German Master's Degree in German and Romance Linguistics and Literature (for French and Spanish), she obtained a Ph.D. in Linguistics and Cognitive Science from the Ecole des Hautes Etudes en Sciences Sociales in Paris (France) and from the Johannes Gutenberg University in Mainz (Germany), for which she has been awarded an Outstanding Dissertation Award from the University of Mainz.
+She has worked as a postdoctoral research and teaching associate at the Universities of Potsdam and of Tübingen (Germany).

 Courses Recently Taught